Electronic Mail Policy

-* The system administrator will need written approval, including e-mail, indicating the extent of access that has been authorized from the Vice Provost for Academic Services and Technology or the Vice Provost's designee, to access specific mail and data for these purposes.
+* The system administrator will need written approval, including email, indicating the extent of access that has been authorized from the Chief Information Officer (CIO) or the CIO's designee, to access specific mail and data for these purposes.

 To the greatest extent possible in a public setting individuals' privacy should be preserved.
 However, there is no expectation of privacy or confidentiality for documents and messages stored on University-owned equipment.

 Users of electronic mail systems should be aware that, in addition to being subject to authorized access, electronic mail in its present form cannot be secured and is, therefore, vulnerable to unauthorized access and modification by third parties.
 Receivers of electronic mail documents should check with the purported sender if there is any doubt about the identity of the sender or the authenticity of the contents, as they would with print documents.
 Users of electronic mail services should be aware that even though the sender and recipient have discarded their copies of an electronic mail record, there may be back-up copies of such electronic mail that can be retrieved.